 - Managing diverse data sources for complex visualization of urban areas

 - The thesis aim is to identify all data sources of the selected urban area, to integrate its data in the most suitable environment for remote data management and to prepare them for all-embracing visualization.
 The thesis will result in innovative knowledge about data management for comprehensive cartographic production.
-The main outputs will consist of analysis of data sources, data model, templates for cartographic visualization and map outputs in printed and digital form.
+The main outputs will consist of the analysis of data sources, data model, templates for cartographic visualization and map outputs in printed and digital form.

 - Assoc.
 Prof. Dr. Zdena DOBEŠOVÁ

 - The structure and layout of the urban environment significantly affect the walkability of the population.
 The automatic processing of spatial data in GIS enables the assessment of the level of walkability.
 Different views and possibilities of automatic spatial data processing will be the aim of the dissertation research.

 - Visual programming for spatial data processing

 - Visual programming in GIS is a straightforward method of designing spatial data processing workflows in a graphical form.
 The aim of the work is a research of cognition and functional aspects of visual languages.
 Improvements in graphical notation and functionality of visual languages have the potential for wider usability of workflows in GIS.